NBA Rumors: Trae Young’s Father Wants New York Knicks To Draft Son

 Trae Young is going to be one of the most talked about players throughout the 2018 NBA Draft process.
 He put together a massive season for the Oklahoma Sooners last season and has even received comparisons to Golden State Warriors’ superstar point guard Stephen Curry.

 Now that the NBA Draft Lottery has come and gone, teams know where they will be picking.
-Young’s father, Ray, has made it clear that he would like to the New York Knicks to draft his son.
+Young’s father, Ray, has made it clear that he would like the New York Knicks to draft his son.
 At this point in time, the Knicks hold the No. 9 overall pick in the draft.

 He talked about his son’s ability to play in big situations and deal with the media presence that New York has.